fortanix/sq-dsm/README.md

 Notes:

   - You need at least rustc version 1.34.
-The version in Debian 9 (Debian Stable as of 2018) is too old.
-The version from testing works fine.
+The version in Debian 9 (Stretch) is too old.
+The version from Debian 10 (Buster) works fine.
-  - The version of Nettle in Debian 9 (Debian Stable as of 2018), is too old.
-Instead, you need at least version 3.4, which is available from Debian testing.
+  - The version of Nettle in Debian 9 (Stretch), is too old.
+Instead, you need at least version 3.4, which is available from Debian 10 (Buster).

 ### Arch Linux